chomes/dynamagic/README.md

 ## What is included in the programme

-* Tests for each method (Although some error messages are not tested as I can't reproduce them, volunteers for options are welcome!)
+* Tests for each method
 * CRUD operations for dynamoDB
 ## What we aim to achieve